Showing is a biosecurity risk

 Despite the risks, sale barns can be a viable source of slaughter

-and feeder lambs and breeding stock.
+and feeder lambs and even breeding stock.
 However, sale barn animals

 should only be purchased for breeding by experienced shepherds